 [Section 232 amended by No. 81 of 1996 s.
 138.]

-233. Lis pendens not to affect dealings with land under this Act
+233. Pending action or suit not to affect dealings with land under this Act

 To determine doubts which may arise as to the operation of lis pendens on land under this Act it is hereby declared that no lis pendens or registration of lis pendens shall affect or be deemed to have affected the right of any person to obtain the registration of any dealing under this Act or shall deprive or be deemed to have deprived any person dealing under this Act of the benefit of section 134 or of any other section of this Act.